 The following supplies are included:

-7 sheets of Strathmore printmaking paper in lightweight and heavyweight thickness (*feel free to bring your own color/type of paper if you want to make more)
+- 5 sheets of Strathmore printmaking paper in lightweight and heavyweight thickness and 3 pieces of A7 flat cardstock with envelope (*Feel free to bring your own color/type of paper if you want to make more.)

 You can bring:

-your own drawing or design in two colors (black/white).
-You're welcome to bring any design, but I will have examples of homes/houses/nests for you to draw inspiration from.
+- your own drawing or design in two colors (black/white).
+You're welcome to bring any design, but Joan will have images for you to draw inspiration from.
 As we are limited on time, try to choose a design that is not too complex.

 You will go home with:

-Please email Joan with questions or if you want her to help take an image of your house/home so that it is in two colors.
-She will email you a week prior to the workshop with more information about the class.
+Please email Joan with questions or if you want her to help to reduce your image into two colors or the appropriate size.
+She will email all registrants prior to the workshop with more information.